Results for:

 • Prayer

 • Medical services are also available through our sister agency the A.R.C./ Auburn Renewal Center, also located on the church grounds.
-A.R.C. offers free medical, dental, optical, mental heath, and a chiropractic clinic operating on the grounds of the Auburn SDA church.
-Auburn Renewal Center offers basic medical services to th…
+A.R.C. offers free medical, dental, optical, mental health, and a chirop…

 [read more]